top of page

 The site was recently renovated by the Kohler Foundation with more than $500,000 being put into the house, sculptures, and structures.
 The gardens are currently being restored.
 If you are interested in being a volunteer gardener please contact the history center.

-Open June 18 through September 12, 10:00 am to 6:00 pm.
+Open May 15 through September 10:00 am -7:00 pm.
 Visits are on the honor system.
 Rules are posted on the sign.
 Donation are appreciated.
 Groups of six or more must make a reservation.

 We encourage individuals to take photos, however if you are taking event photos (graduation, wedding, etc.) we do ask that you contact the history center, 507/373-8003, we do ask for a fee for these photos.